**UPDATE** We will no longer accept specimens collected in lavender top/EDTA tubes.

 - To determine the need for booster vaccination in order to maintain pre-exposure immunization status.

-- If adequate antibody titer (0.5 IU or greater) is demonstrated, testing will be repeated annually until a booster vaccination is required.
+- If an adequate antibody titer (0.5 IU or greater) is demonstrated, testing will be repeated as required by occupation as described above.

 - Testing for rabies antibody is not appropriate when a previously immunized individual is exposed to rabies.
 Previously immunized is defined for this purpose as a patient that received pre- or post-exposure vaccination with a currently licensed vaccine according to the manufacturer's recommendations, or vaccinated by any other means and at any time had serologically-confirmed adequate response (0.5 I.U. or greater).